 Yellow card type 2 (“Identity card for Foreigners”): is for those who get positive asylum or subsidiary protection but cannot receive a “refugee’s passport” (“Konventionsreisepass” / “Fremdenpass”) for example due to criminal offenses in Austria.

 The second step – once it is clear, that you are not within a possible Dublin III or “fast track” procedure your asylum claim shifts from the “acceptance procedure” (“Zulassungsverfahren”) to the “content based procedure” (inhaltliches Verfahren) and -depending on the current housing availability- you should be transferred to smaller refugee housing facilities in Austria The location of this transfer is connected to a quota-system and is almost impossible to influence unless for very drastic reasons (specific sickness, close family etc..).
 From this point on until the end of your asylum procedure you should have access to free medical insurance and some money given by the state called: “Grundversorgung”.
-You are not allowed to live in another correspoding regional providence, otherwise you will lose the Grundversorgung.
+You are not allowed to live in another corresponding regional providence, otherwise you will lose the Grundversorgung.
 There will be a responsible social counseling, where you can get further Information about the Grundversorgung.

 Based on the information from your interviews as well as their own research, the BFA will decide about your asylum claim.
 Please note that this can take a long time.
 You might be invited to further interviews and it is very common that even people who arrived at the same time can have quite differing waiting times concerning the decisions about their asylum claim.